Martin Brooks, Ed. D

 Marty Brooks served as a superintendent on Long Island (NY) for sixteen years, and was also a school principal, assistant superintendent for curriculum, and deputy superintendent.
 He began his educational career in Community School District #8 in the South Bronx as a teacher and guidance counselor.

 Marty has written extensively about education and leadership, and is co-author (with his wife, Jacqueline Grennon Brooks) of one of ASCD’s best-selling books, In Search of Understanding: The Case for Constructivist Classrooms.
+In 2021 he released, (again as a co-author with his wife), Schools Reimagined: Unifying the Science of Learning with the Art of Teaching.
 He has also presented at numerous local, state, national and international conferences.

-Kathleen taught 10th and 12th grade English at Edgemont High School, Scarsdale NY, for over twenty years and retired in 2000 to join the Tri-State Consortium as Director of Training.
+Kathleen taught 10th and 12th grade English at Edgemont High School, Scarsdale NY, for over twenty years and retired in 2000 to join the Tri-State Consortium as Director of Training for 22 years.
 During her tenure at Edgemont, she was an Adjunct Instructor in Freshman English for Syracuse University’s Project Advance and an Associate Professor in the Department of Curriculum and Development at Hofstra University.

 Kathleen received a Certificate of Advanced Study from Wesleyan University, an MAT in English from Manhattanville College, and a B. S. in Journalism from Boston University.